gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

     :align: center
     :alt: triangle_labels

-| An isoscelses triangle can be drawn at a given angle, given the base and the height.
+| An isosceles triangle can be drawn at a given angle, given the base and the height.
 | The formuals above can be used to calculate the angle B, which the turtle needs to turn and the side length, b.

 .. code-block:: python